chainwayxyz/citrea-docs/users/node/citrea-testnet/citrea-testnet-executable.md

 ## Run Citrea Testnet Node using pre-built binary

 We've complied an executable for you to run a Citrea full node directly in MacOS / Linux.
-For the following steps, we assumet that you have a Bitcoin Testnet4 node running.
+For the following steps, we assume that you have a Bitcoin Testnet4 node running.

 #### Step 0: Make citrea folder and move in